Fairport, New York: Government

 The Village Board is the local legislative body, consisting of the Mayor and four Trustees.
 Board members are elected in the November general elections and serve a term of four years.

 The Village Board selects a Village Administrator with responsibility for directing Village operations, including those of the Fairport Municipal Commission and for serving as budget director, zoning officer and public safety officer.

 Serving under the Village Administrator and appointed by the mayor with Board of Trustees approval, are the clerk/treasurer, deputy clerk, deputy treasurer and building inspector/fire marshal.

 Education

 Fairport Central School District oversee public education.
-Schools in Fairport include Brooks Hill Elementary School, Jefferson Avenue Elementary School, Johanna Perrin Middle School and Minerva Deland.
+Schools in Fairport include elementary schools Brooks Hill, Jefferson Avenue and Northside Dudley, middle schools Johanna Perrin and Martha Brown, and high schools Minerva Deland and Fairport High School.

 Infrastructure

 Fairport owns and operates a municipal power corporation, Fairport Electric.
 Incorporated in 1901, Fairport Electric provides electric power to its customers at lower rates than those charged by neighboring utilities.
 Fairport Electric has purchased power from the New York Power Authority since 1961.